Burnett Highway: History

 In January 2013, Cyclone Oswald caused flood damage to the road and a partial closure between Bouldercombe and Mount Morgan, which took longer than a year to repair.

 Roads of Strategic Importance upgrade

 The Roads of Strategic Importance initiative, last updated in March 2022, includes the following project for the Burnett Highway.

 Intersection upgrade

-A project to upgrade the intersection of the Burnett Highway with Gayndah-Mount Perry Road and Wetherton Road, at an estimated cost of $875,000, is expected to complete in late 2022.
+A project to upgrade the intersection of the Burnett Highway with Gayndah-Mount Perry Road and Wetherton Road, at an estimated cost of $875,000, is expected to be completed in late 2022.

 Other upgrades

 Replace bridges

 A project to replace the bridge over Three Moon Creek, at a cost of $18 million, was completed in August 2021.

 A project to replace the bridge over North Kariboe Creek, at a cost of $7.2 million, was completed in September 2021.

 Strengthen and widen bridge

 A project to strengthen and widen the bridge over Callide Creek, at a cost of $3.9 million, was due for completion in early 2022.